sharife/goldenthread-v2/site/content/productions/what-do-the-women-say-2026.md

       image: https://ucarecdn.com/d5781b06-bcc3-457d-9004-79a37090a14d/
     - name: Taraneh Hemami
       image: https://ucarecdn.com/f01cd556-774d-48de-8aef-e1f8b9903e8b/
+      bio: Raised in Tehran, Iran, and living and working in the Bay Area for over forty years Taraneh Hemami continues to explore themes of displacement, preservation and representation through her public, collective and curatorial experimental projects.
+Her works incorporate materials of history, organizing images, data and information into patterns, colors and maps manifesting as public art projects, installations, object productions and publications.
+Her projects have been awarded a Creative Work Fund, a Creative Capital, Artistic Innovation Award from Center for Cultural Innovation, and Zellerbach Foundation , San Francisco Arts Commission, California Arts Council and the California Humanities.
+        Hemami has been teaching at the California College of the Arts for twenty years, and curating regularly working closely with San Francisco Arts Commission, Southern Exposure, and Minnesota Street Projects.
+She is the founder of Makaan Residency at Minnesota Street Project Foundation, offering a communal production hub for local and visiting CWANA artists for creative exchange.
     - name: Denmo Ibrahim
       bio: "Denmo (she/her) is an American playwright, actor, and theatre maker of Egyptian descent.
 Her plays include *Arab Spring* (Finalist: O'Neill